abdulmuhsinGH/ecommerce-app/README.md

 1. open terminal and change directory to the project folder
 2. Cchange directory to the migration folder
 3. Run this command to build the bin file - `go build -o migration_cli main.go`
-4. You should a bin file in the folder with the name `migration_cli`
+4. You should add binary file in the folder with the name `migration_cli`

 ### Creating an sql file for migration
 This is for when you want to create a sql file to alter a table, seed data or any change to the the database